zamfofex/dummyette/documentation/chess.md

 ---

 Creates an empty board with a nonstandard size.
 If `height` is omited, it’ll be the same as `width`.
 If `width` is omited, it’ll be `8` by default.

+`Board960(n)`
+---

+This function creates a new chess 960 board.
+If `n` is provided, it must be a natural number lower than 960.
+It can be elided, however, and in that case, a value will be chosen using `Math.random(...)`.

 `sameBoard(boardA, boardB)`
 ---